Glossary of useful terms and definitions

 A plan that shows the boundaries, and the position, of any buildings within a block of land and confirmation whether the building complies with Local Government legislation.

-A fee charged to cover or partially cover the lender's internal costs of changing the loan from a variable rate to a fixed rate.
+A fee that may be charged to cover or partially cover the lender's internal costs of changing the loan from a variable interest rate to a fixed interest rate.

 Hello world!
 I'm the modal body